-- s) The Landform Conservation Areas are identified on mapping in Appendix I, and consists of steep slopes and representative landforms on the Oak Ridges Moraine that shall be protected for their contribution to the ecological integrity and hydrologic function of the natural environment.
-In addition, regionally and locally significant landforms as determined by the Town shall be protected and preserved and are subject to the following policies. - t) The mapping provided in Appendix I is based on mapping provided by the Province.
+- h) The Landform Conservation Areas are identified on mapping in Appendix I, and consists of steep slopes and representative landforms on the Oak Ridges Moraine that shall be protected for their contribution to the ecological integrity and hydrologic function of the natural environment.
+In addition, regionally and locally significant landforms as determined by the Town shall be protected and preserved and are subject to the following policies. - i) With the exception of mineral aggregate operations, applications for development or site alteration in any area identified as a Landform Conservation Area Category 1 or 2 on mapping in Appendix I shall identify planning, design, and construction practices in conformity with the policies for the applicable Landform Conservation Area category that keep disturbance of landform character to a minimum, in accordance with the relevant provisions of the Oak Ridges Moraine Conservation Plan, to the satisfaction of the Town and the Conservation Authority.

+j) The mapping provided in Appendix I is based on mapping provided by the Province.
 Where new information is produced by the Province that will require refinements to this mapping, this may occur without the need for an Amendment to this Plan.